kliment-olechnovic/voronota/README.markdown

-    --inter-residue                             flag to convert input to inter-residue contacts --inter-residue-after                       flag to convert output to inter-residue contacts --summing-exceptions            string      file path to input inter-residue summing exceptions annotations --summarize                                 flag to output only summary of contacts --preserve-graphics                         flag to preserve graphics in output --help                                      flag to print usage help to stdout and exit
+    --inter-residue                             flag to convert input to inter-residue contacts --inter-residue-after                       flag to convert output to inter-residue contacts --summing-exceptions            string      file path to input inter-residue summing exceptions annotations --summarize                                 flag to output only summary of matched contacts --summarize-by-first                        flag to output only summary of matched contacts by first identifier --preserve-graphics                         flag to preserve graphics in output --help                                      flag to print usage help to stdout and exit